openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

        enterprise.
    * - ``coupon_code``
      - string
      - The enrollment code string used by the learner to enroll in their course.
-(Not applicable for Subscriptions, Offers, etc.)
+(Not applicable to Subscriptions or Offers)
    * - ``coupon_name``
      - string
      - The name of the enrollment code batch used by the learner to enroll in their course.
-(Not applicable for Subscriptions, Offers, etc.)
+(Not applicable to Subscriptions or Offers)
    * - ``course_api_url``
      - string
      - The complete url for the course when using the edX API Retrieve Course Metadata endpoint.